pletfix/docs/en/database.md

 Pletfix's Database Access Layer takes care of the connection setup and abstracts access to the database engine.
 Furthermore, field types are abstracted over all supported database providers to translation to PHP data-types.

-Currently, Pletfix provides a Database Access Layer for the the following database systems:
+Currently, Pletfix provides a Database Access Layer for the the following database driver:

 - MySQL
 - Postgres